cbjust/Android_Eclipse_Projects/README.md

 helloworld
 ==========

-My first project in github
+Hello, i am Chen Bin.
+This is my first project in github.